TheCheese42/buttonbox/INSTALL.md

 - `/client/buttonbox_client/model.py`
 - `/client/buttonbox_client/version.py`
 - `/client/buttonbox_client/empty_profile.json`
+- `/client/buttonbox_client/licenses/LICENSES.html` (See below)
 - `PyQt6`, `pystray`, `pillow`, `pyserial` and `pynput` top level dependencies

 The main file is `/client/buttonbox_client/__main__.py`.

+For the Open Source Licenses Dialog to function properly, the appropriate License file from `/client/buttonbox_client/licenses/` must be copied to `/client/buttonbox_client/licenses/LICENSES.html`.

 A nuitka build script will be included in the future.